This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

-However, their robata grill is limited to skewer recipes only as it does not include a height adjuster nor does it come with additional grill grates to make the layered grills that is common in robata grills.
+However, their robata grill is limited to skewer recipes only as it does not include a height adjuster nor does it come with additional grill grates to make the layered grills that are common in robata grills.

-If anything this is more of a yakitori grill than a robata grill, although they may still have other information that they didn’t include on their website, but that would be unwise as you would want to provide all the necessary information if you’re marketing your product.
+If anything this is more of a yakitori grill than a robata grill, although they may still have other information that they didn’t include on their website, that would be unwise as you would want to provide all the necessary information if you’re marketing your product.

 You can get more information about the Beech Ovens Robata Grill at their contact page.